xfrenette/hotelcaisse-server/readme.md

     - See below for config file for the task
     - `sudo supervisorctl restart laravel-worker:*`
 - Add the Laravel scheduler to the www-data crontab (see Laravel documentation)

+Troubleshooting
+===
+- If you have `SQLSTATE[42000]: Syntax error or access violation: 1231 Variable 'sql_mode' can't be set to the value of 'NO_AUTO_CREATE_USER'`, your MySQL server might be too new compared to the Laravel version used.
+[See here](https://stackoverflow.com/questions/50068663/laravel-5-5-with-mysql-8-0-11-sql-mode-cant-be-set-to-the-value-of-no-auto)
+- If you want to ignore deprecation warnings on your development server, I fixed it by temporarily adding `error_reporting(E_ALL & ~E_DEPRECATED & ~E_NOTICE);` in the `boot()` method of the AppServiceProvider :( .
+Don't commit it if you do it!

 Sample API request
 ===